-Pre-Health Professions: (Biology BS major) Graduates with a BS in Biology primarily enter graduate programs, some aspect of the health professions (allopathic medicine, osteopathic medicine, podiatry, optometry, dentistry, medical technology, physical therapy), veterinary medicine or environmental science.
+Pre-Health Professions: (Biology BS major) Graduates with a BS in Biology primarily enter graduate institutions, some aspect of the health professions (allopathic medicine, osteopathic medicine, podiatry, optometry, dentistry, medical technology, physical therapy), veterinary medicine or environmental science.

 Through Houghton's curricula in Integrative Studies and the sciences, interested students will receive excellent pre-professional preparation for a career in a wide variety of allied health fields, including medicine (physician, nurse, physician assistant, nurse practitioner) and dentistry, as well as physical therapy, chiropractic and veterinary medicine.
-Because the prerequisite courses for these programs may lay the foundation for a major in biology or chemistry, many students desiring to attend these types of training programs major in one of these sciences.
+Many students desiring to pursue these types of further training often major in biology or chemistry.
 However, students may choose to major in any field of study in which they have a strong interest, being careful to fulfill any necessary science requirements as well.
 In fact, many health profession schools encourage students to major in fields outside of the sciences.
 In any case, students should pay close attention to the specific admission requirements of schools to which they intend to apply.
-Faculty Advisors: Dr. James Wolfe (pre-Pharmacy D): Dr. Jamie Potter (pre-medical, pre-osteopathy, pre-dental, pre-optometry, pre-chiropractic, pre-nursing): Dr. Aaron M. Sullivan (pre-veterinary, pre-physical therapy, pre-physician assistant)
+Faculty Advisors: Dr. James Wolfe (pre-Pharmacy D): Dr. Jamie Potter (pre-medical, pre-osteopathy, pre-dental, pre-optometry, pre-chiropractic, pre-nursing): Dr. Aaron M. Sullivan (pre-veterinary, pre-physical therapy, pre-physical therapy, pre-physician assistant)

 Biology Education: (Biology BA major) Graduates from this program primarily enter the field of science teaching in secondary schools.
-Students interested in working toward certification to teach Biology at the middle and high school levels can do so by double-majoring in Biology and

-Adolescence Education (ADE).
+Students interested in working toward certification to teach Biology at the middle and high school levels can do so by double-majoring in Biology and Adolescence Education (ADE).
 Please see the Education Department section of this catalog for details.
-For further information on the biology programs, contact Dr. Aaron Sullivan.
+For further information on biology, contact Dr. Aaron Sullivan.

-David A. Brubaker Bretta Hixson Eli J. Knapp Jamie L. Potter
+Bretta Hixson Eli J. Knapp Jamie L. Potter Ransom Poythress